Mokshith08/Web-Calculator/README.md

 🧠 JavaScript Logic Summary

--All button clicks are captured using `querySelectorAll("button")` -Input is stored in a variable `input`
+- All button clicks are captured using `querySelectorAll("button")` .
+- Input is stored in a variable `input` .
--The display updates dynamically using a helper function -Full keyboard support is added using a `keydown` event listener -Expression evaluation uses `eval(input)`
+- The display updates dynamically using a helper function.
+- Full keyboard support is added using a `keydown` event listener.
+- Expression evaluation uses `eval(input)` .

 ---

 📱 Responsive Design

--Fully adaptive layout for mobile screens
+- Fully adaptive layout for mobile screens.
--Buttons resize and reposition dynamically -Dark-themed, modern, minimal interface
+- Buttons resize and reposition dynamically.
+- Dark-themed, modern, minimal interface

 ---